Pivotal shutters longtime Mount Pleasant gym that started as ECO Fitness

 Discount grocer Aldi anchors a space near the opposite end of the 102,000-square-foot retail center.

-Co-owner Michelle Berrard said the gear is being transferred to Pivotal's recently upgraded Park West location at 3301 Stockdale St. in northern Mount Pleasant.
+Co-owner Michelle Berrard said the gear is being transferred to Pivotal's recently upgraded Park West location at 3301 Stockdale St. about 8 miles away in northern Mount Pleasant.

-The facility served as ECO Fitness after opening in 2007 in the former Benefitfocus site.
-After Pivotal took over six years ago, the gym expanded into a former retail space next to it.
+The facility operated as ECO Fitness after opening in 2007.
+After Pivotal took over six years ago, the gym expanded into a former retail space next door.

 Pivotal operates 24-hour locations in downtown Charleston and in Hanahan and Knightsville.
 Its other gyms are in Summerville and West Ashley.